 Ongoing investment in London and South East transport infrastructure continues to shape housing patterns.
 While mortgage decisions should always be based on affordability and personal circumstances, choosing a well-connected location can support long-term property demand, which may be beneficial when remortgaging or moving in the future.

-For buyers and landlords across London and Surrey, understanding how transport connectivity interacts with mortgage criteria is an integral part of making informed, sustainable property decisions.
+For buyers and landlords across London and Surrey, understanding how transport connectivity interacts with mortgage criteria is integral to making informed, sustainable property decisions.

 Thank you for reading our “ Mortgage Broker in Walton-On-Thames | Adviser in Walton-on-Thames” publication.
 Stay “Connect“-ed for more updates soon!